Alternative proteins in the United Kingdom

 “The UK is home to a budding [cultivated meat] industry with innovation happening across the supply chain.”

-National Vision for Engineering Biology (2023)
+National Vision for Engineering Biology, UK Government (2023)

 Policy and regulatory progress on protein diversification since the National Food Strategy

 In 2021, the National Food Strategy (NFS) recommended several measures to accelerate protein diversification through the development of plant-based foods, fermentation-made foods, and cultivated meat.
 The Johnson Government’s Food Strategy (GFS) took on board the NFS’ advice to support alternative proteins, with commitments to innovation funding and regulatory reform.
-As the Labour Government begins to develop a new food strategy, this briefing assesses the progress made to date in implementing the NFS recommendations and the GFS commitments on protein diversification.
+As the Labour Government develops a new food strategy, this briefing assesses the progress made to date in implementing the NFS recommendations and the GFS commitments on protein diversification.

 GFI Europe partners with FSA in cultivated meat regulatory sandbox